ChrisYoxall/ci-cd-presentation/cd-files/Jenkins_Readme.md

     - Script Path: cd-files/jenkinsfile
     - Click save

 Run the pipeline.
-If you look in the configuration screen again for the pipeline after a run you will some sections such as a trigger and parameter have been added which came from the Jenkinsfile.
+If you look in the configuration screen again for the pipeline after a run, you will see some sections such as a trigger and parameter have been added which came from the Jenkinsfile.